-At least during non-pandemic times, recess is always in session at this monster back patio (covered and heated in the winter) filled with games like giant Connect Four, cornhole and giant Jenga.
+At least during non-pandemic times, recess is always in session at this monster back patio (covered and heated in the winter), filled with games like giant Connect Four, cornhole, and giant Jenga.
 Looking for something more physical?
-It’s also home to The Sandbox, a 5-court, lighted sand volleyball facility.
+It’s also home to The Sandbox, a five-court, lighted sand volleyball facility.
 When it’s safe to do so, join a league here.

 What we’re eating: Totchos — tater tots topped with VBGB’s homemade beer cheese, fire sauce, roasted red peppers, corn, black beans, jalapeños, and sour cream ($7.50).